Inch-Z/ChessLLM/README.md

 ![image](https://github.com/Inch-Z/ChessLLM/blob/main/NAACL%202025_8.png)

 # Citation
-If you think this benchmark helps, welcome to cite our paper.
+If you think this paper helps, welcome to cite our paper.

 ```
 @article{zhang2025complete,